top of page

 January

-Not surprisingly, this month was when people began asking questions about 'when will I get the vaccine'?
-For our immediate family, vaccinations started quickly and by March 4 of our 8 family members had been vaccinated.
+As expected, this month marked the beginning of inquiries about 'when will I receive the vaccine?'
+For our immediate family, vaccinations commenced promptly, and by March, 4 out of our 8 family members had been vaccinated.

 Since we were wintering in NH this year, we committed to getting outside every day regardless of the temperature.
 Luckily, we have a 3-mile loop walk within the development, that provides a traffic and snow hassle free path.
 Most days we've either completed this loop,